Rich Hall aka Otis Lee Crenshaw is a leading Stand-Up Comedian.

 Since then, Otis Lee Crenshaw has been charming sell-out audiences each year at the Edinburgh Festival, throughout the UK (on tour), at several festivals in Australia including Adelaide and Melbourne and at London’s famous Comedy Store, where he had a monthly slot for six months.
 At the Edinburgh Festival 2000, ‘Rich Hall is Otis Lee Crenshaw’ won the highly prestigious Perrier Award – the Oscars for Comedy in Britain.

-In the United States Rich Hall has appeared on The David Letterman Show and Saturday Night Live.
-In the UK, Rich has appeared on: Have I Got News For You, Never Mind The Buzzcocks, Friday Night with Jonathan Ross, Jack Dee’s Sunday Service, 8 Out of 10 Cats, Edinburgh Nights.
+In the USA Rich Hall has appeared on The David Letterman Show and Saturday Night Live.
+In the UK, Rich has appeared on: Have I Got News For You, Never Mind The Buzzcocks, QI, Live At The Apollo, 8 Out Of 10 Cats, Stand Up For The Week, Channel 4’s Comedy Gala Live At The O2, Stand Up For The Week, Friday Night with Jonathan Ross, Jack Dee’s Sunday Service and Edinburgh Nights.

-- Grand Jury Prize winner, Apsen Comedy Festival 2002
+- Grand Jury Prize winner, Aspen Comedy Festival 2002

 - Perrier Award winner 2000